JBA TIBOR Reform

 After that, JFSA issued the announcement in response to the JBATA's publication.

-If the permanent cessation of Euroyen TIBOR is determined to be implemented at the end of December 2024, the Financial Services Agency (FSA) expects the orderly transition away from the benchmark to be realized.
-In order to support such a smooth transition, based on the majority view of the respondents to the Public Consultation, the FSA suggests that market participants cease entering into new contracts for products referencing Euroyen TIBOR by the end of June 2024 at the latest.*
+(Excerpt from JFSA's announcement) If the permanent cessation of Euroyen TIBOR is determined to be implemented at the end of December 2024, the Financial Services Agency (FSA) expects the orderly transition away from the benchmark to be realized.
+In order to support such a smooth transition, based on the majority view of the respondents to the Public Consultation, the FSA suggests that market participants cease entering into new contracts for products referencing Euroyen TIBOR by the end of June 2024 at the latest.* * It does not preclude derivatives transactions such as those intended for risk management of existing positions.
+In addition, it does not preclude financial institutions from executing those transactions for customers which would result in increasing Euroyen TIBOR exposure, and does not require financial institutions to confirm their customers' purposes of trade before and after selling financial instruments or executing transactions. |

-Comments on the "timing to cease entering into new contracts" for products referencing Euroyen TIBOR
+○ Comments on the "timing to cease entering into new contracts" for products referencing Euroyen TIBOR

-In March 2024, JBATA published a statement announcing "the publication of all tenors (i.e. 1-week, 1-month, 3-month, 6-month, and 12-month) of Euroyen TIBOR will permanently cease immediately after the end of December 2024," given the Results of Public Consultation and the Survey on Euroyen TIBOR Exposures.
+In March 2024, JBATA published a statement announcing that "the publication of all tenors (i.e. 1-week, 1-month, 3-month, 6-month, and 12-month) of Euroyen TIBOR will permanently cease immediately after the end of December 2024," given the Results of Public Consultation and the Survey on Euroyen TIBOR Exposures.

 In consideration of JBATA's publication, JFSA and ISDA issued the announcement/statement as below URLs.

-ISDA Statement on JBATA's Euroyen TIBOR Announcement(ISDA)
+○ ISDA Statement on JBATA's Euroyen TIBOR Announcement(ISDA)

 In addition, Bloomberg Index Services Limited ("Bloomberg") published the following spread adjustment values for fallback of derivatives transactions that reference Euroyen TIBOR, based on the ISDA's determination.

-IBOR Fallbacks:Spread Fixing Event for JPY Euroyen TIBOR(Bloomberg)
+〇 IBOR Fallbacks:Spread Fixing Event for JPY Euroyen TIBOR(Bloomberg)

-As stated in "JBATA's position on fallback issues for Euroyen TIBOR" above, we already have presented our position that it would be preferable to use spread adjustment values published by Bloomberg for cash products (loans and bonds).
+As stated in "JBATA's position on fallback issues for Euroyen TIBOR" above, we have already presented our position that it would be preferable to use spread adjustment values published by Bloomberg for cash products (loans and bonds).

 As of March 6, 2024, JBATA announced that the publication of all tenors (i.e. 1-week, 1-month, 3-month, 6-month, and 12-month) of Euroyen TIBOR will permanently cease immediately after the end of December 2024.